24 Hour London

 London is the biggest city in the world to appoint a Night Czar, and Amy’s appointment comes after the hugely successful creation of night-time mayors in other cities across the globe from Amsterdam and Berlin, to San Francisco.

 Now, London has a huge opportunity to become the number one global destination for 24-hour culture and entertainment.

 I'm holding a series of monthly ‘night surgeries’, where I visit different locations across the London speaking directly to businesses, night time workers, members of the public and residents to get an understanding of your views of the night time economy.

-Next Night Surgery: Southwark and Lewisham, late summer (date to be confirmed).
+Next Night Surgery: Southwark and Lewisham in early May (date to be confirmed)